 Crushed leaves or bark have been used as an insecticide.
 I’ve used crumbled tansy similarily.
 But if you need a powerful insecticide, rhubarb leaves are something to look into.
 They have to be used with caution (for one, don’t use the spray on parts you will eat).

 When Haliburton Flora was published black cherry was uncommon here due to disease and overharvesting.
 Going off the properties I frequent, it has been making a come back.
 (But don’t quote me on that!)
 It’s an especially lovely tree to plant along the edges of the woods.
+Starting in August and well into September the ripe berries will bring you tons of migrating birds to watch, especially the likes of thrushes and cedar waxwings!

 Avoid wild cherry bark while pregnant or breastfeeding.